LiveNathan/blog/_posts/kernel-switching.md

 }
 ```

+## The Many Case: Where It Gets Interesting

-Now we get to the meat, the many case:
+Now we get to the meat - the many case:

 ```java
 @Test